ordinaryindustries/ReviewKit/CONTRIBUTING.md

 ## How to Contribute

+ 1. Fork the repository.
-    1. Clone the repository and create a new branch based on the latest release branch.
+ 2. Create a new branch for your changes based off the latest release branch.
  2. Follow project coding standards and best practices for Swift.
-    3. Write unit tests for any new features or bug fixes.
+ 3. Write unit tests where applicable.
  4. Commit your changes with clear, concise messages.
+ 5. Squash your changes into a single commit.
+ 6. Rebase to the latest version of the source release branch from this repository.
-    5. Submit a pull request targeting the release branch and ensure all checks pass before requesting a review.
+ 7. Submit a pull request targeting the release branch and ensure all checks pass before requesting a review.

 ## Discuss
 Join our [Discord](https://discord.gg/N2Mw2zvAnP) to discuss development of ReviewKit.